What is I Have Seen

 who dare to look beyond this world ‡

-21. I've seen this solar system's mass
+for other worlds to view. - I've seen this solar system's mass

 from every point of view,